A musical journey through Norway

 An impressive amount of music comes from Norway, a country with only five million inhabitants.
 In this blog post, I will present music in Norwegian language that is popular today.
 You will find videos with different kinds of music, coming from different parts of the country.
 Spend the time you need, and enjoy!

-Norway is a great country to visit for its landscape; however, this country has a lot more to offer.
-Among others, Norway has produced many great artists, writers – and musicians.
-In this post, I will tell you more about popular music from different corners of Norway.
-I will share some videos with you with different kinds of music made by artists from different parts of the country.
+Norway has produced many great artists, writers – and musicians.
+In this post, I will share some videos with you with different kinds of music made by artists from different parts of the country.
 You will probably like some tunes better than others, and you can easily skip the ones that you don’t like.

 This journey will bring us to different places in Norway.
 However, most important is the music, and in this post you will be able to hear a variety of popular music.
 The selection is based on what I found to be representative of popular Norwegian music over the last few years.